MicrosoftDocs/quantum-docs-pr/articles/quantum-WriteAQuantumProgram.md

                     let res = M (qubits[0]);
 ```

-Another line as also add to initialize qubit 1 to make sure that it's always in the `Zero` state when we start.
+We've added another `Set` operation to initialize qubit 1 to make sure that it's always in the `Zero` state when we start.

 We also need to reset the second qubit before releasing it (this could also be done with a `for` loop).
 We'll add a line after qubit 0 is reset: